radavies/terminal/README.md

 Playing around with react to make a webpage that works kinda like a terminal screen.

-Might make it into a "game" type thing...
+Looks like I'm making it into a "game" type thing...

+`npm start` to run